 The hep C virus (HCV) spreads through blood.
 It infects cells and then uses those cells to create new copies of itself.
 Those copies then leave those cells and move on to infect others, creating more and more copies.

-Therefore, the goal of hep C treatment is to stop this replication to such an extent that a person’s HCV viral load, the amount of virus within them, is lowered so much that it is undetectable six months after completing treatment.
-It is called a sustained viral response, or SVR, when this happens.
-When SVR is achieved, the virus can no longer be detected in the blood and liver disease from hep C has halted, however, studies have shown that a long-term risk for liver cancer still remains.
+The goal of hep C treatment is to stop the virus from making copies of itself to the extent that a person’s HCV viral load, the amount of virus they have in their body, is lowered so much that it cannot be found – is ‘undetectable’ – 6 months after completing treatment.
+That is called a sustained viral response, or SVR.
+When SVR is achieved, the virus can no longer be detected in the blood and liver disease from hep C has halted.
+Studies have shown that a long-term risk for liver cancer still remains.

 For more information, Hepatitis Education Canada has a video about basic hepatitis C information that can be played in multiple languages.
 The Hepatitis C: The Basics interactive on-line learning module also has more information about hep C.